-4.27 Reasonableness
+4.26 Reasonableness

-Means that other qualified and experienced Valuers with access to the same information for the same Valuation Date and Basis of Value as the Valuer of a Mineral Property would consider the Valuer's estimate of Value to be within a reasonable range of Values.
+Means that other qualified and experienced Valuers with access to the same information for the same Valuation Date and Basis of Value would consider the Valuer's estimate of Value to be within a reasonable range.

-4.28 Report Date
+4.27 Report Date

-The date on which the Valuation Report is signed and dated.
+The date on which the Valuation Report is signed and dated and may not be the same as the Valuation Date.

-4.29 Special Assumption
+4.28 Special Assumption